Contact us whenever you need it!

 Contact Hours: Sun-Sat 8am - 10pm ET

-A credit reference on a rental application is any information vouching for your creditworthiness as a tenant.
-You might turn to your credit card company, local bank, investment company, previous landlord, or a local business that gave you a payment plan.
+A credit reference on a rental application is information that shows you're a reliable tenant.
+This could come from your credit card company, bank, previous landlord, or any local business you have financial dealings with.

 Your bank statement may also be a potential credit reference if it shows you have assets, like current cash.